scalaquest/PPS-19-ScalaQuest/README.md

 The official documentation of the project consists in:
 - [PPS Report](https://scalaquest.github.io/Reports/docs/pps-report.html) and
   [LSS Report](https://scalaquest.github.io/Reports/docs/lss-report.html).
 The
-  previous links shows a web version of reports, auto-generated from the [report sources](https://github.com/scalaquest/Reports).
+  previous links show a web version of reports, auto-generated from the [report sources](https://github.com/scalaquest/Reports).
 You can also consult them in a [LaTeX PDF](https://github.com/scalaquest/Reports/releases/latest) format;